People With Cool Style Are Suddenly Wearing This Vintagey Heel Trend With Dresses and Skirts

 I'm well aware that we talk about flat shoes a lot here on Who What Wear, but let's take a break from that and talk about a heel trend I've been spotting as of late.
 It's a walkable heel style (as in, not a stiletto or a platform), it's pretty, and two women with cool style just wore it: Alexa Chung and Michelle Monaghan.

-The heel trend I'm referring to is ballet pumps with an oversized bow.
+The heel trend I'm referring to is ballet pumps with an oversize bow.
 They look like something you'd stumble across in a vintage shop (and immediately buy if you get lucky with the size).
-But recently, the trend has been made famous again by the creative director who is arguably the most inspired-by-vintage designer in the game: Alessandro Michele.
+Recently, though, the trend has been brought back into the spotlight by the creative director who’s arguably the most inspired by vintage designers in the game: Alessandro Michele.
 Michele is currently the creative director at Valentino, and he designed several oversized-bow ballet pumps for the brand's current collection.

-And Chung happened to just wear a slingback pair with baggy black pants while in Cannes.
-Monaghan, who was photographed in NYC, wore her tan leather ballet pumps with a denim midi skirt and red tank.
-I think we can all agree that the vintagey heels look equally cool with both items.
+Chung happened to wear a slingback pair with baggy black pants while in Cannes, while Monaghan was photographed in NYC wearing her tan leather ballet pumps with a denim midi skirt and red tank.
+I think we can all agree that the vintage-y heels look equally cool with both outfits.

-Keep scrolling to shop the new celeb-approved heel trend for your own wardrobe.
+Keep scrolling to shop the new celeb-approved heel trend for your wardrobe.

 WHO: Alexa Chung

-WEAR: DÔEN top; Valentino pants, Valentino Garavani Nellcôte Small Shoulder Bag in Suede with Fringes ($2450), and Valet Du Roi Leather Slingback Flats ($990)
+WEAR: Dôen top; Valentino pants, Valentino Garavani Nellcôte Small Shoulder Bag in Suede with Fringes (£1750), and Valet Du Roi Leather Slingback Flats (£830)

 WHO: Michelle Monaghan